BeiYang123/BlarghFooCo/README.md

 Install npm package http-server

-> npm package -g http-server
+> npm install -g http-server (or sudo npm install -g http-server )

 Start http-server under your project folder, it will show you the port no (eg,8080)